sras/elminator/README.md

 ### How to use?

-To generate Elm code for a Haskell type, the Haskell type needs to have an instance of the `HType` type class.
+To generate Elm code for a Haskell type, the Haskell type needs to have an instance of the `ToHType` type class.
-This can be automatically derivied, provided all your constructor field types have `HType` instances.
+This can be automatically derivied, provided all your constructor field types have `ToHType` instances.
 A sample can be seen below.
+Please note that language extensions `DeriveGeneric` and `DeriveAnyClass` should be enabled to make this work.

 ```
 {-# Language DeriveGeneric #-}